This document is about: SERVER 5

 Option A: IPv6-ready clients, IPv4-only servers

 In this case, clients are in a network that only uses IPv6 addresses or hostnames.
-Even hostnames that are only available via IPv4, are translated into IPv6 addresses for these networks (via DNS64/NAT64).
+Hostnames that are only available via IPv4 are translated into IPv6 addresses for these networks (via DNS64/NAT64).

 As long as you avoid using IPv4 addresses directly, servers can be reached and don't need a IPv6 address themselves.
 This option can be tested with the help of a Mac (see below).